 If you’re like many students, you were surprised to hear that most Business Schools require a minimum GMAT score.
 Once that surprise wore off, you may have adopted one or more of the following attitudes:

 Annoyance: I have better things to do than take this test!

 Indignation: I had a 4.0 GPA at the Doug Winkleton School of Modern Dance and Appliance Repair, and I still have to prove myself?

 Fear: Oh no!
 Now everyone will know that I don’t recall the quadratic formula!

 Depression: Can I eat ice cream in the testing center?

-Now, am I suggesting that you occasionally pause throughout your study sessions to be thankful that your dream school has set a minimum GMAT score?
+Am I suggesting that you occasionally pause your study sessions to be thankful that your dream school has set a minimum GMAT score?

-Am I suggesting that you smile like a deranged lunatic whenever you even think of the GMAT, and that you speak the praises of this test to everyone you meet?
+Am I suggesting that you smile like a deranged lunatic whenever you think of the GMAT, and that you sing the praises of the test to everyone you meet?